Case: Kewatec Patrol 1560

-Fisherman, fisheries officers and fish rolls.
+Fisherman, fisheries officers and fish rolls

 Warnemünde, Alter Strom.
 The people of Mecklenburg-Western Pomerania Fisheries Control Agency (LALLF Mecklenburg-Vorpommern) in Rostock have guests from Finland, the people from Kewatec AluBoat shipyard.
-We are sitting in the helm of the new “Steinbutt” fish inspection vessel (Kewatec Patrol 1560) built in Kokkola.
+We are sitting in the wheelhouse of the new “Steinbutt” fish inspection vessel (Kewatec Patrol 1560) built in Kokkola.
 It is lying on the “Mittelmolen” side of its predecessor, the old “Steinbutt”.

 Fishermen with their boats are passing us heading to the sea.
 Many raise their thumbs up and grin.
 A new boat has been noticed and adored.